XRM-OSS/Xrm-WebApi-Client/README.md

 #### Return created record in create response
 This feature is available from Dynamics365 v8.2 upwards.
-For returning the full record that was created from your request, set an appropriate Prefer headers as follows:
+For returning the full record that was created from your request, set an appropriate Prefer header as follows:

 ```JavaScript
 var request = {